opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 ```
 ### OSC Services
 The OSC services `AddSecurityGroup` and `UpdateSecurityGroup` should be updated to enforce the security group required fields accordingly.
 This can be done by a simple change on `SecurityGroupDtoValidator#checkForNullFields`: `projectId` and `projectName` should NOT be null if the VC type is OpenStack, and `labels` should NOT  be null or empty if the VC is Kubernetes.
+These services must also implement adding a security group member of type `SecurityGroupMemberType.Label`.
+As is today, these services will trigger the conformance tasks for the security group.
+Thoses tasks will be responsible for discovering the pods associated with the label members and persisting those entities accordingly.

 ### OSC SDKs